stringandstickytape/MaxsAiStudio/README.md

 - The application automatically detects code snippets in AI responses.
 - Snippets are highlighted and formatted for better readability.
+- CS and HTML (with inline JS) highlighting has been added for improved code visualization.

 ### 10. Cost Tracking

-- The application displays the estimated cost of each interaction based on token usage.
+- The application displays the estimated cost of each interaction based on token usage in the bar at the bottom of the window.

 ### 11. Search Functionality